khinlapyaewoon-cyberdev/Cyber-Defense-Intelligence-Toolkit-Corpus/README.md

 ---

-## 3️⃣ VWPA – Vulnerability Weaponization Possibility Analyzer
+## 3️⃣ VWPA – Vulnerability Weaponization Projection Analyzer

 ### 🎯 Purpose
 Analyze **why vulnerabilities are valuable to attackers** and how they could be weaponized — strictly from a defensive and strategic perspective.